Altuğ Çetinkaya, MD, FEBOMENUBEFORE & AFTERPATIENT REVIEWS

 What Causes Eyelid Spasms?

-Persistent and severe spasms may be related to excessive stimulation of brain waves, but they can also rarely be caused by certain diseases within the brain, vascular anomalies, or masses.
+Persistent and severe spasms may be related to overactivity of brain waves, and, in rare cases, can be caused by certain brain disorders, vascular anomalies, or tumors.

-Eyelid twitching is the result of a temporary cramp in a part of the circular orbicularis muscle fibers in the upper or lower eyelid.
-The severity of the twitching depends on the amount of muscle fibers involved.
+Eyelid twitching occurs due to a temporary cramp in a portion of the circular orbicularis oculi muscle fibers in the upper or lower eyelid.
+The intensity of the twitch depends on the number of affected muscle fibers.

-Eyelid twitching is usually a benign condition that resolves on its own.
-Increasing fluid intake, consuming mineral water and fruit to balance electrolyte loss, reducing caffeine, maintaining good and regular sleep, and reducing stress will usually cause the twitching to resolve quickly.
-For people with light sensitivity, wearing sunglasses and taking regular breaks for those who use computers intensively will also help with the healing process.
+Most eyelid twitching is benign and self-limiting.
+Increasing fluid intake, consuming mineral water and fruits to balance electrolytes, reducing caffeine, maintaining regular and sufficient sleep, and managing stress usually resolve the twitch quickly.
+Sunglasses for light sensitivity and taking regular breaks from screen use can also help.

 What is Blepharospasm?